patryk-ku/mpris-discord-rpc/README.md

 After editing the file, run the `mpris-discord-rpc restart` command to reload the systemd service and apply the changes.

+Keep in mind that when using XDG Autostart, there's no built-in way to restart the service after changing the config.
+Config updates will only take effect after reboot.
+You can manually kill the process and restart it in the background as a workaround.

 ### Allowlist

 To select the music players, use the `-a`,`--allowlist-add` argument or `allowlist` in the config file.
 This argument can be used multiple times to add more players.
 The order matters and the first is the most important.